Videos

 Learn More About Jon McNeill

-McNeill’s principles for what leaders should be doing to grow their businesses are best viewed through his achievements: At Tesla, he oversaw a 10-fold increase in sales, from $2 billion to $20 billion in only three years.
+A popular lecturer at the Stanford Graduate School of Business, Harvard Business School and MIT, McNeill’s principles for what leaders should be doing to grow their businesses are best viewed through his achievements: At Tesla, he oversaw a 10-fold increase in sales, from $2 billion to $20 billion in less than 18 months.
 In 2018, he went on to serve as chief operating officer at Lyft where he helped the ride-sharing pioneer prepare for its initial public offering.
 When Lyft went public the next year, its revenue had grown from $800 million to $2 billion.
-In his career, McNeill has founded, scaled and a sold half-a-dozen startups, all before co-founding DVx Ventures, a disruptive startup incubator where he currently serves as CEO.
-With DVx Ventures, McNeill has launched seven more companies, two of which have already been funded.
-An advocate for a people-first business culture, he credits these successes to a three-part framework.

 As startups and established brands alike embark on scaling initiatives that are rife with uncertainties, it’s crucial to engage expert help.
 McNeill’s vast experience leading the exponential growth of disruptive startups that became iconic successes helps founders, executives, boards and workers at all levels of an organization remain engaged in growing and contributing to the forward – and upward – momentum of a business.

-Jon McNeill is CEO of DVx Ventures, an early and growth-stage venture platform with offices in Silicon Valley, New York and Boston, and a guest lecturer at Harvard Business School and MIT Sloan School of Management.
+Jon McNeill is CEO of DVx Ventures, an early and growth-stage venture platform with offices in Silicon Valley, New York and Boston, and a guest lecturer at the Stanford Graduate School of Business, Harvard Business School and MIT Sloan School of Management.
 Before serving as president of Tesla from 2015-2018 and COO of Lyft from 2018-2019, he founded, scaled and sold six companies which he led through hypergrowth in revenues and operations, created tens of thousands of jobs, and delivered multi-billion-dollar returns for investors.

 A graduate of Northwestern University, McNeill began his career at Bain & Company.
 He was the 2012 Ernst & Young Entrepreneur of the Year and was named the most admired CEO in Boston in 2013.
-He currently serves on the boards of lululemon, Asurion, Crossfit, Stash, Cambridge Mobile Telematics, Tekion and Tier.
+He currently serves on the boards of Lululemon, Asurion, Crossfit, and Stash.

 Jon McNeill is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group.